SAASphysics/course-physics/src/teacheronly/design.md

      *  I can calculate the work done by a constant force
      *  I can calculate the work done by a changing force
      *  I can draw/interpret graphs of potential, kinetic, and total energy as functions of position and time
-     *  I can rate of energy transfer (power) in a system
+     *  I can calculate the rate of energy transfer (power) in a system

  * Motion in a plane
      *  I can find the magnitude of a multi-component vector